nchah/i-know-words-and-images/README.md

 (g) Hydrate for full JSON Twitter metadata (see below).

-(g) Extract selected parameters into CSV, e.g., "text", "date", "retweet number", "ID", "source", and "description."
+(h) Extract selected parameters into CSV, e.g., "text", "date", "retweet number", "ID", "source", and "description."

-(f) Now you have options!
+(i) Now you have options!
 Do ImagePlot mapped by time and similarity.
 Use Google Cloud Vision API to add further metadata to CSV.

-(h) Run other analytics on the set.
+Run other analytics on the set.

 ## Google Cloud Vision API